Understanding and Supporting Students with Migraine

 Lesson 3: Tracking and Responding to Symptoms

-You’ll learn how tracking symptoms helps families, school staff, and healthcare providers better understand patterns.
+You will learn how tracking symptoms helps families, school staff, and healthcare providers better understand patterns.

-You’ll learn how tracking symptoms helps families, school staff, and healthcare providers better understand patterns.
+You will learn how tracking symptoms helps families, school staff, and healthcare providers better understand patterns.

 -